Identification of vaccine effects when exposure status is unknown: Identification

-The proof is given in Appendix \ref{app sec: proofs}.
-From our considerations in Section \ref{sec: conditional on exposure} and our derivations in Section \ref{sec: id cdce}, it follows that Theorem \ref{thm: relative cdc} also gives an identification result for the relative principal stratum effect.\footnote{That is, the effect $ \frac{\mathbb{E} (Y^{a=1} \mid E^{a=0} = E^{a=1} = 1 ) }{\mathbb{E} (Y^{a=0} \mid E^{a=0} = E^{a=1} = 1 )} $.} Interestingly, Theorem \ref{thm: relative cdc} shows that the relative CECE is equal to the conventional ATE on the relative risk scale, which is routinely reported in RCTs.\footnote{The fact that the relative CECE is identified by the same functional as the relative ATE is related to the known result in epidemiology that diagnostic tests that have perfect specificity will give unbiased estimates of risk ratios, even if these tests do mis-classify disease cases.
-We discuss this in Appendix \ref{sec app:specificity}.} Thus, we give plausible conditions for a new interpretation of this estimand.
+The proof is found in e\ref{app sec: proofs}.
+From our considerations in Section \nameref{sec: principal stratum eff} and our derivations in Section \nameref{sec: id cdce}, it follows that Proposition \ref{thm: relative cdc} also gives an identification result for the relative principal stratum effect, that is, $ \frac{\mathbb{E} (Y^{a=1} \mid E^{a=0} = E^{a=1} = 1 ) }{\mathbb{E} (Y^{a=0} \mid E^{a=0} = E^{a=1} = 1 )} $.
+Interestingly, Proposition \ref{thm: relative cdc} shows that the relative CECE is equal to the conventional ATE on the relative risk scale, which is routinely reported in RCTs.
+Thus, we specify the assumptions that allow for interpretation of this estimand as a measure of vaccine efficacy conditional on exposure to infection \cite{halloran2010design}.

+The fact that the relative CECE is identified by the same formula as the relative ATE is related to the known result in epidemiology that diagnostic tests that have perfect specificity will give unbiased estimates of risk ratios, even if these tests do mis-classify disease cases.
+We discuss this in e\ref{sec app:specificity}.

-Whereas the absolute CECE is not point identified, our next theorem gives partial identification of the absolute CECE for a binary $Y$ in terms of strict bounds.\footnote{Zhao et al \cite{zhao2020note} studied another interesting setting where relative -- but not absolute -- risks could be point identified.
-Their causal question, which concerned racial discrimination in policing, was studied in a setting where the treatment (equivalent to our $A$) was unmeasured, but the mediator (equivalent to our $E$) was measured.
-Their estimand of interest was the conventional ATE.} To simplify the presentation of the subsequent results we suppose, without loss of generality, that $\mathbb{E} (Y \mid A = 0) \geq \mathbb{E} (Y \mid A = 1) $.
+Whereas the absolute CECE is not point identified, our next proposition gives partial identification of the absolute CECE for a binary outcome $Y \in [0,1]$ in terms of sharp bounds.
+To simplify the presentation of the subsequent results we suppose, without loss of generality, that $\mathbb{E} (Y \mid A = 0) \geq \mathbb{E} (Y \mid A = 1) $.